 Meet Dr. Abbott

-Meredith Allen Abbott, M.D., joined Oculoplastic Associates of Texas in 2011.
+Meredith Abbott, M.D., joined Oculoplastic Associates of Texas in 2011.
 Dr. Abbott completed a fellowship in Ophthalmic Plastic and Reconstructive Surgery at the prestigious New York Eye and Ear Infirmary in Manhattan following her residency training at UT Southwestern where she gained a solid foundation in Ophthalmology.
 She is board certified and specializes in the delicate periocular region including the eyelids, tear ducts, and the bony area surrounding the eye called the orbit.
 Her expertise ranges from cosmetic upper and lower eyelid surgery and rejuvenation, eyelid tumors and reconstruction, addressing problems of the lacrimal system, as well as orbital work including orbital tumors and thyroid eye disease.

 Education and Training